 Carrot cake is always a winner so having these healthy carrot cake muffins as a lighter alternative to dessert is a great option.
-These muffins do have sugar in them so they aren’t as healthy as some of the other kids muffin recipes in this round up, they still sure beats an icing loaded cake!
+These muffins do have sugar in them so they aren’t as healthy as some of the other kid’s muffin recipes in this roundup, but they still sure beats an icing loaded cake!
 Yum!
 Plus let’s not forget that all important hidden vegetable!

 SWEET POTATO MUFFINS

 If you are looking for a savoury muffin for school lunch boxes, these sweet potato muffins are a great choice.
 They have parmesan and cottage cheese in the recipe, to compliment the sweet potato flavours and the added flavour of nigella seeds on top.
 A great sandwich alternative for school lunches!